solid-lite/draft-spec/README.md

 - Resource Containment: How resources are contained within the Solid-Lite ecosystem.
 - Auxiliary Resources: Supporting resources that augment or describe primary resources.

-### 5. Reading and Writing Resources (WIP)
+### 5. Reading and Writing Resources

-- Resource Type Heuristics: Criteria for determining resource types.
-- Reading Resources: Methods and guidelines for reading data from resources.
-- Writing Resources: How to write or update data to a resource.
-- Deleting Resources: Guidelines for removing resources.
-- Resource Representations: How resources can be represented, especially in JSON format.
+5.1 Reading

+Servers MUST support the HTTP GET, HEAD and OPTIONS methods [RFC7231] for clients to read resources or to determine communication options.

+5.2 Writing

+Servers MUST support the HTTP PUT and DELETE methods [RFC7231]

 ### 6. Cross-Origin Resource Sharing (CORS)